 Pros:

-• Comprehensive features: Epos Now offers a wide range of features for restaurants, including table management, online ordering, inventory tracking, staff management, and customer loyalty programs.
+• Comprehensive Features: Epos Now provides table management, online ordering, inventory tracking, staff management, and customer loyalty programs.

 Cons